Richard Dupont: Exhibitions and awards

 In 2005, Dupont was invited to present a solo project at Art Basel Miami in the Art Positions sector.
 In 2008, Dupont was commissioned by The Lever House Art Collection to present a major installation at Lever House.
 The installation was widely acclaimed.
 Between 2008 and 2015, Dupont's work was exhibited at The Middlebury College Museum of Art, The Flag Art Foundation, The Queens Museum, The Museum of Arts and Design, The Cleveland Museum of Art, The Museum of Contemporary Art San Diego, The Powerhouse Museum, and The Underground Museum, Los Angeles.
 In 2014, Dupont was awarded the Museum of Arts and Design Visionary Award.

+In 2024, Richard Dupont's work was included in Every Sound Is a Shape of Time: Selections from PAMM's Collection, curated by museum director Franklin Sirmans at the Pérez Art Museum Miami alongside the artworks by other sixteen artists from the institution's holdings.

 Collections

-Dupont's works are included in the collections of The Museum of Modern Art, The Whitney Museum of American Art, Museum of Fine Arts, Boston, The Cleveland Museum of Art, The Brooklyn Museum, The Hammer Museum, The Museum of Contemporary Art San Diego, and the New York Public Library print collection among others.
+Dupont's works are included in the collections of The Museum of Modern Art, New York; The Whitney Museum of American Art, New York; Museum of Fine Arts, Boston, Massachusetts; Pérez Art Museum Miami, Florida; The Cleveland Museum of Art, Ohio; The Brooklyn Museum, New York; The Hammer Museum, California; The Museum of Contemporary Art San Diego, California; and the New York Public Library print collection. among others.

+Personal life

+On July 27, 1997, DuPont married Lauren Martinez (born 1970), the daughter of Arthur C. Martinez, former chair and chief executive of Sears, Roebuck & Co, of Chicago, Illinois.
+They have two daughters and a son;